 Melbourne Chai Crawl

 We are now entering the Melbournised version of chai territory, or the hipster chai as I call it.
 The chai (loose leaves or powder) served by coffee shops all over Melbourne is one of the choices, where coffee is still the king.
 Don’t scoff at it just yet based on the earlier sentence because Plug Nickel does it so well.
 So well that before I discovered other close-to-authentic chai shops, Plug Nickel was my go-to coffee shop for post-soba lunch in Fitzroy (yeah, this one is also located in Fitzroy).
-In the corner, Plug Nickel is a cozy coffee shop that offers both indoor and outdoor seatings – my favourite spot is indoors by the window.
+In the corner, Plug Nickel is a cozy coffee shop that offers indoor and outdoor seating – my favourite spot is indoors by the window.
 I have sat there alone, with friends, with Fafa – sharing conversations, journaling to people watching with a big mug of chai.

 Plug Nickel ☕☕☕.5/5 stars for being a constant refuge.